cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 # Delphi's COVID-19 Surveillance Streams Changelog

 When Delphi makes substantial changes to the computation of a signal, we will typically publish it under a new name rather than revising the existing signal.
-By contrast, the changes documented here are bug fixes and pipeline repairs.
+By contrast, the changes documented here are bug fixes, pipeline repairs, and minor enhancements.

 ## Sources and Signals
 ### `doctor-visits`